-COVENT GARDEN. - Vegetables and fruit are plentiful, although owing to the coldness of the weather, the former have received a slight check.
+Covent Garden.-Vegetables and fruit are plentiful, although, owing to the coldness of the weather, the former have received a slight check.
 The sale for English pineapples continues rather dull.
 Hothouse grapes are plentiful and cheaper.
 A few desert apples may still be obtained.
-Oranges are plentifully supplied, and there are nearly the same as last quoted.
-Strawbard apples may still be obtained.
+Oranges are plentifully supplied and warm good.
+Nuts are nearly the same as last quoted.
+Strukening apples may still be obtained.
 Oranges are plentifully supplied, and very good.
 Nuts are nearly the same as last quoted.
-Strawberrie, though plentiful, maintain their prices.
-Young carrots, brans (but French and Mazagan), peas, lettuces, and artichokes, continue to be supplied from France.
-Potatoes are generally good in qualit.
+Strawberries, though plentiful, maintain their prices.
+Young carrots, beans (both French and Mazagan', peas, lettuces, and artichokes, continue to be supplied from France.
+Potatoes are generally good in quality.
 New ones from open borders in the West of England, are coming in plentifully, as are also green peas of excellent quality.
-Muchrosom ora cheaper.
-Gut flowers consist of heaths. enactises, cineraris are cheaper.
-Cut flowers consist of heaths, epacises, cinerata, mignonette, camellias, roses, acacias, azaleas, primulas, lily et di valley, and other forced bull 5.
+Mushrooms are cheaper.
+Out flowers consist of heaths, epacrises, cineraria, mignonette, camellias, roses, acacias, azaleas, primu'as, lily of the valley, and other forced bulbs. valley, and other forced bulbs.